 Difference Between Forensic Accounting and Auditing?

 The investigation methods of forensic accounting and auditing are quite different in comparison.
 An audit is done to assess the financial statement of the organization and is conducted by a CPA forensic accounting expert.
 The auditors evaluate whether the financial statements prepared by the management of a company are in compliance with Generally Accepted Accounting Principles (GAAP).
-The auditors give their opinion by examining, on a test basis, the evidence supporting the amounts and disclosures in the financial statements.
+Auditors give their opinion by examining, on a test basis, the evidence supporting the amounts and disclosures in the financial statements.
 However, a forensic audit may or may not analyze every transaction or look for fraud specifically, but if properly planned it may uncover fraud.
 The reason being financial statement audits are designed to detect material misstatements and thus auditors focus only on that.
 The audit reports are used for a wide range of purposes by several different audiences and stakeholders including senior management, audit committee, the board of directors, owners, investors, suppliers and the company’s bank or financial institution.

 On the other hand, a forensic accounting engagement is conducted by forensic accounting expert and is particularly intended to uncover fraud.
 The goal here is to find out who committed the fraud, how they went about it, how much they took and how to prevent it from happening later in the future.
 Forensic accounting is more encompassing than a financial statement audit in provisions of assessing the organization’s internal control structure and identification of alleged fraud activity or inconsistencies.
 Though, in forensic accounting, there are no set rules and the accountants for the most part begin with data from the company’s financial statements and then move to other procedures in an effort to follow specific circumstances or a series of events that have occurred in the company.
 The forensic accounting expert will talk to company’s work force from the clerical staff to senior management.
 Based on this, the experts will recognize warnings and design follow up methodology to address the suspicions and high-risk areas within the organization.